Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 Why Dropbox isn’t a good solution for your brand

-As an ecommerce business, you’re handling numerous visual assets at the same time — from video ads and UGC to product images in multiple angles, colours and sizes.
-Not only do you have to showcase these visuals on your website; you also need to share them on social media, in email campaigns, and possibly with suppliers or partners.
+As an ecommerce business, you’re managing thousands of visual assets — from video ads and user-generated content to product images in multiple angles, colours and sizes.
+Not only do you have to showcase these visuals on your website; you also need to share them on social media, in email campaigns, and with suppliers or partners.

 That's a lot to handle.